16:8 Is The Science-Backed & Super-Approachable Way To Intermittent Fast

-The 16:8 diet plan comes with all the benefits of fasting (plus, recent research finds that it may lower blood pressure), and proponents plug its built-in flexibility and ease to follow.
-Instead of calorie counting and changing your eating behavior each day, there's consistency.
+The 16:8 fasting plan is an eating schedule in which you fast for 16 hours each day and eat during an eight-hour window.
+This eating schedule comes with all the benefits of other fasting schedules (plus, recent research finds that it may lower blood pressure).
 Perhaps even better, you pick the eating window.

-Contrary to popular opinion (and moms everywhere), there are no rules around how many meals you have to squeeze in or whether or not you have to include breakfast.
+Contrary to popular opinion, there are no rules around how many meals you have to squeeze in or whether or not you have to include breakfast.
 In fact, no data actually proves breakfast makes you healthier or weigh less.
-"Skipping breakfast is completely OK," assures Cole.
-"Since fasting decreases your hunger hormone ghrelin, you'll be able to stay satisfied well into lunch."

 Now for the food.
 Yes, 16:8 fasting gives you the freedom to consume what you want during the eating window, but it's not an excuse to go pancake-pizza-Pringles wild.

-"During your periods of eating, you need to stick with a clean, whole foods diet," says Cole.
-"Since some of the benefits of fasting include reduced inflammation, loading up on junk food during your eating window can perpetuate this inflammation.
+"During your periods of eating, you need to stick with a clean, whole foods diet," says functional medicine expert Will Cole, D.C., IFMCP, "Since some of the benefits of fasting include reduced inflammation, loading up on junk food during your eating window can perpetuate this inflammation.
 And with inflammation being the underlying contributing factor in almost all modern-day health problems, this is something you definitely want to keep under control."

-Here's an idea of what to eat (and when to eat it) on a 16:8 fasting diet, depending on when you start eating for the day:
+Here's an idea of what to eat (and when to eat it) on a 16:8 fasting diet, depending on which eating window you choose: